EhteshamSid/IntelliCast/README.md

-# IntelliCast 2.O — Political Events Chatbot
+# IntelliCast 2.0 — Advanced Agentic Political Chatbot

 **Author: Ehtesham Siddiqui**

-A modern, personal project for answering political questions with strict neutrality, real citations, and multi-perspective analysis.
-This chatbot is designed to help users get balanced, up-to-date information about U.S. political events, policies, and debates — all with a clean, ChatGPT-style web interface and persistent chat history.

 ---

+## Executive Summary
+IntelliCast 2.0 is a production-quality, agentic political chatbot designed for advanced reasoning, strict neutrality, and real-time factuality.
+Built for the LLM Engineer Candidacy Project, it leverages OpenAI’s GPT-4, aggregates data from multiple APIs and authoritative sources, and enforces principled boundaries.
+Each session maintains its own persistent memory profile, enabling context-rich, multi-turn conversations with robust bias mitigation and multi-perspective analysis.
+The system is engineered for reliability, transparency, and compliance with best practices in political information delivery.

+---

 ## Features

+- **Strict Neutrality:** Enforces unbiased, factual answers with both Republican and Democratic perspectives where relevant.
+- **Principled Boundaries:** Uses an LLM-based YES/NO classifier to strictly refuse non-political questions with a fixed message (no sources shown).
+- **Real-Time Information Retrieval:** Aggregates up-to-date data from NewsAPI, The Guardian, Serper, Brave, Congress, FEC, and scrapes Wikipedia/White House for authoritative facts.
-- **Balanced Answers:** Always presents both Republican and Democratic viewpoints on partisan issues.
+- **Multi-Perspective Analysis:** Always presents multiple viewpoints on partisan or controversial issues.
-- **Strict Neutrality:** Refuses non-political requests and avoids partisan framing.
+- **Session Memory:** Each chat session has its own persistent memory and conversation history, supporting context-rich, multi-turn interactions.
+- **Advanced Prompt Engineering:** System prompt enforces neutrality, disables LLM-generated sources, and includes the last 4 turns of conversation for continuity.
+- **Bias Mitigation:** After each answer, the LLM self-reflects for bias and revises if needed.
-- **Citations & Confidence:** Every answer includes sources and a confidence score.
+- **Citations & Confidence:** Only URLs actually referenced in the answer are cited at the bottom; every answer includes a confidence score.
-- **Bias Detection:** Warns if a response may be biased or missing citations.
-- **Multi-Session Chat:** Start, switch, and delete chat sessions.
-Each session has its own history and summary.
-- **Persistent History:** All chats are saved, so you never lose your conversations.
-- **Modern Web UI:** Responsive, ChatGPT-like interface with sidebar, chat bubbles, and a personal footer.
+- **Modern Web UI:** Responsive, ChatGPT-style interface with sidebar, chat bubbles, and persistent chat history.
-- **API Integration:** Pulls data from OpenAI, NewsAPI, The Guardian, Brave Search, and Congress.gov (with more sources easy to add).
+- **API Integration:** Modular design makes it easy to add or swap data sources.

 ---